 QETC is Amsterdam’s leading, professional English-language theatre company.
 Founded by a small group of English-speaking theatre-lovers in Amsterdam the company celebrated its 20th anniversary in 2022.
 Since 2002 we have been closely linked to the LGBTQ+ community.
 Our regular venue is the wonderful CC Amstel Theater, in the Diamantbuurt of De Pijp.

-QETC produces high quality, English-language theatre in this very international city and is run by talented contributors and professionals.
+QETC produces high quality, English-language theatre and is run by talented contributors and professionals.
 For each acting role we seek a perfect match.
 We are the only theatre company in Amsterdam working primarily with English mother-tongue actors when casting native English-speaking roles, though we of course welcome all nationalities!
 Our high standards have given the company a loyal audience of which 50% is Dutch.
-QETC is frequently asked to tour its shows to other European cities.

 QETC is proud to support the Aidsfonds, a charity whose goal is a world without AIDS.
 Whether supporting HIV positive children in Africa or challenging Putin’s apathy towards Russia’s own AIDS epidemic, the Aidsfonds is tireless in its fight against HIV.
 QETC has already raised over €21k.